Sujon-Ahmed/Practice-PHP/15.PHP Functions/README.md

 <h4>PHP Built-in Functions</h4>
 PHP has over 1000 built-in functions that can be called directly, from within a script, to perform a specific task.

+<h4>PHP User Defined Functions</h4>
+Besides the built-in PHP functions, it is possible to create your own functions.

+1. A function is a block of statements that can be used repeatedly in a program.
+2. A function will not execute automatically when a page loads.
+3. A function will be executed by a call to the function.